AppGharage/Epay-Docs/source/docs/api-reference-checkout-api.md

 #### [API Overview](/docs/api-reference)

-## Checkout-Api
+## Checkout

-The chief premise of this endpoint is to provide a single endpoint that allows you to charge your customers mobile money wallet or credit card.
-Charges are identified by a unique, random ID called **reference**.
+The chief premise of this endpoint is to provide a single endpoint and a user interface that allows you to charge your customers mobile money wallet or credit card.

-All payments are instantly deposited into your Epay wallet.
-The amount taken from your customer is deposited with **zero percent (0%) charge**.
-This is a protected route hence you need to pass your access token through the Authorization header, that is, **Authorization : Bearer {access_token}**
+Charges are identified by a unique, random but unique ID's called **reference**.
+Kindly take note that this is a protected resource.

 > We process all transactions **asynchronously**.
-Hence you would have to **set your callback/webhook url** on your dashboard under the settings section to receive the status of every posted transaction or **call out the retrieve a transaction endpoint to** verify status of the transaction and redirect your user to **https://epaygh.com/checkout/{token}**.
+Hence you would have to **set your callback/webhook url** on your dashboard under the settings section to receive the status of every posted transaction or **call out the retrieve a transaction endpoint to** verify status of the transaction.

+**Note:** After calling this endpoint, you are to redirect the user to **https://epaygh.com/checkout/{token}** where the **{token}** is the token in this api Response.

 <br>